 Tips for the unconvinced

-I know what you might be thinking, if you are in the grips of Imposter Syndrome — that's not me, that's just for academics, that's not a real thing, and so on.
+I know what you might be thinking, if you are in the grips of Impostor Syndrome — that's not me, that's just for academics, that's not a real thing, and so on.
 Okay, so it's kind of pop psychology, but I really recommend reading about other people's experiences if this might at all apply to you.
 It's not just for academics, though a lot of the best posts I've found relate to academia, because that's just me.
 Do some googling.

 My favourite blog posts and articles on this issue are: